spinnaker/spinnaker.github.io/guides/user/canary/config/index.md

 ## Create a canary configuration

-You can create as many of these as you like, and when you create a canary stage, you can select which configuration to use.
+You can create as many of these as you like, and when you create a canary stage, you must select a canary configuration to use.
 Configurations you create within an application are available to all pipelines in that application, but your Spinnaker might be set up so that all configurations are available to all applications.